SJarno/angular-spring-register-login/README.md

 ## Security
 Basic authentication with Spring Security.
 The app checks for user principal, and shows content accordingly.
 The dialog with the browser is intercepted using angulars http interceptor.
+- Role based auth, for secret role, and admin role: In-memory users first, and basic register functions then.

+Some basic Angular guards added, mainly for redirecting on the client side.

 ## Todo
-- Role based auth, for secret role, and admin role: In-memory users first, and basic register functions then.

 - Check for cors policy for fututer reference
 - Junit Tests
 - Validations
-- Angular Guards